 720 Plum St (45202)

-The Jewish temple on 8th and Plum Streets has been sitting firmly in place for 150 years.
+The Jewish temple at 8th and Plum Streets has been sitting firmly in place for 150 years.
 Isaac Mayer Wise, the man who shares his namesake with the temple, was a prominent rabbi before the Civil War.
 Seeing a need to grow his congregation, the lot where the building currently stands was purchased and plans to create the temple were formed.
-James Keyes Wilson, designer of the temple, chose to adhere to a traditional Byzantine-Moorish style not readily found in the United States and popular in Germany at the time.
+James Keyes Wilson, the architect of the temple, chose to adhere to a traditional Byzantine-Moorish style not readily found in the United States and popular in Germany at the time.
 It was finished in 1866 and opened as the Plum Street Temple.
-In 1937, it merged with the Reading Road Temple and formed the Isaac M. Wise Temple which we know it as today.
+In 1937, it merged with the Reading Road Temple and formed the Isaac M. Wise Temple, which we know it as today.
 It was finally placed on the Department of the Interior's National Register of Historic Places in 1975 and designated a historic landmark.
-This year marks its 150 year anniversary on the corner.
+2016 year marked its 150 year anniversary on the corner.

 151 W 7th St (45202)

 John Shillito started his department store business in 1832.
 By the 1870s, he was ready to expand beyond his 4th Street store.
-Renowned architect James W. McLaughlin, who designed the old public library and the Art Museum among many others, was contracted to build Shillito's new multi-story department store with 5 elevators at the corner of 7th and Race Streets.
-The building itself is significant as it was the first constructed in the Chicago Commercial Style with a grand steel framework atrium which was popularized two years later by architect William LeBaron Jenny; Jenny was rumored to be in Cincinnati when McLaughlin designed the building years earlier.
+Renowned architect James W. McLaughlin, who designed the old public library and the Art Museum among many others, was contracted to build Shillito's new multi-story department store with five elevators at the corner of 7th and Race Streets.
+The building itself is significant, as it was the first constructed in the Chicago Commercial Style with a grand steel framework atrium which was popularized two years later by architect William LeBaron Jenny.
+Jenny was rumored to be in Cincinnati when McLaughlin designed the building years earlier.
 The business skyrocketed in popularity in the new building, and in 1937, architect George Roth was given the task of modernizing it.
 He removed the old brick and attached an Art Deco limestone facade to all but one section of the southern side of the building and expanded the rest of it to the corner of Elm Street.
-McLaughlin's original work had become a building within a building, a weird mega structure of varying styles rooted into half a city block that still exists largely as an apartment complex today.
+McLaughlin's original work had become a building within a building—a weird mega-structure of varying styles rooted into half a city block that still exists largely as an apartment complex today.

 601 Vine St (45202)

 In 1882, master architect Samuel Hannaford built the Palace Hotel at the northwest corner of 6th and Vine.
 It featured 300 rooms with a shared bathroom on every floor and myriad modern-at-the-time amenities, including strategically placed hitching posts in the front of the building.
 To top it all off with a flourish, a beautiful mansard roof was included as well as a marble and walnut grand staircase.
 It served as a boutique hotel for many years, even changing its name mid-century to the Cincinnatian, until it began to decline in the 1950s (and after the new contemporary masterpiece, the Terrace Plaza Hotel, was built across the street in 1948).
-By the early 1980s, it was in danger of demolition; the owners closed it for 4 years to do an extensive renovation that enlarged the rooms to add private bathrooms (while reducing the total amount of rooms by half) and added an atrium with a skylight while still maintaining the façade, staircase, a massive safe, and other turn of the century facets Hannaford installed a hundred years earlier.
-By 1987, it was back up and running and exists as a lavish hotel in the heart of the city.
+By the early 1980s, it was in danger of demolition; the owners closed it for four years to do an extensive renovation that enlarged the rooms to add private bathrooms (while reducing the total amount of rooms by half) and added an atrium with a skylight.
+The façade, staircase, a massive safe, and other turn-of-the-century facets Hannaford installed a hundred years earlier remained.
+By 1987, it was back up and running and exists as a lavish hotel in the heart of the city today.

 801 Plum St (45202)